Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 Architectural Excellence of Brihadeeswarar Temple

-The temple complex is a rectangle one and is built on a higher platform of a man-made mound.
-It is surrounded by a moat (channel filled with water) on two sides and the Grand Anaicut river on the other side.
+The temple complex follows a rectangular layout and stands on a raised man-made platform.
+It is bordered by a water-filled moat on two sides and the Grand Anaicut canal on the remaining side.

-5. Ardhamandapam – Ardhamandapam is the building structure that connects the Mahamandapam with the sanctum.
+5. Ardhamandapam – This structure serves as the transitional space linking the Mahamandapam with the sanctum.

 Garba Griha (Sanctum Sanctorum)

-• East Wall – Lingodbhava, Pashupata Murti and two Dwarapalakas along side the pathway from Ardhamandapam.
+• East Wall – Lingodbhava, Pashupata Murti, and two Dwarapalakas.

-• South Wall – Ganesha, Vishnu with his consorts Sridevi and Bhudevi, Lakshmi, Vishnu-Anugraha murti, Bhikshatana, Virabhadra, Dakshinamurti, Kalantaka, Nataraja and the two Dwarapalakas.
+• South Wall – Ganesha, Vishnu with Sridevi and Bhudevi, Lakshmi, Bhikshatana, Virabhadra, Dakshinamurti, Kalantaka, Nataraja, and Dwarapalakas.

-• West Wall – Harihara, Lingodbhava, Chandrashekhara without Prabhavali, Chandrashekara with Prabhavali and the two Dwarapalakas.
+• West Wall – Harihara, Lingodbhava, Chandrashekhara with and without Prabhavali, and Dwarapalakas.

-• North Wall – Ardhanarishvara, Gangadhara without Parvathi, Pashupata Murti, Shiva-Alingana Murti, Saraswati, Mahishasuramardini, Bhairava and the two Dwarapalakas.
+• North Wall – Ardhanarishvara, Gangadhara, Pashupata Murti, Shiva-Alingana Murti, Saraswati, Mahishasuramardini, Bhairava, and Dwarapalakas.

 Brihadeeswarar Temple Attractions